open-craft/opencraft/README.md

 ### GitHub pull requests

-When configured correctly, the instance manager will automatically provision sandboxes whenever a pull request is made on GitHub on your configured `WATCH_FORK`, by members of your `WATCH_ORGANIZATION`.
+When configured correctly, the instance manager can automatically provision sandboxes whenever a pull request is made on GitHub.
+You can choose which repositories and organization to watch by creating in admin or shell a `WatchedFork` object with the name of your fork (e.g. `edx/edx-platform`).

 To customize these sandboxes, you can add a **Settings** section to your pull request description, using the following format: